Classes for “adults” (from 15 years old)

 Benjamin Cassart

-Has a long experience in many martial arts and fighting systems, mostly having practiced longsword during 15 years with medieval reenactment as well as black belt in shotokan karate, but also other disciplines like sport fencing (foil, saber, epee), jujitsu hakko-ryu, brazilian jujitsu, kendo, iaido, soo-bak-do.
+Former founding member of the late Brussels club Académie Talhoffer, founder of Via Bruxellensis and member of the SBSN board, has a long experience in many martial arts and fighting systems, mostly having practiced longsword during 15 years with medieval reenactment as well as black belt in shotokan karate, but also other disciplines like sport fencing (foil, saber, epee), jujitsu hakko-ryu, brazilian jujitsu, kendo, iaido, soo-bak-do.
 Is also practicing in other HEMA clubs (with Invirtus and Salle d’Armes Jean le Noir/Bruselas Destreza) and takes part to many HEMA workshops, national and international ones, to keep increasing the knowledge on the field, be it by widening to other areas or by deepening the understanding.
 Also sometimes is instructor during international events.

 Eva Varagnolo

 She hesitantly pushed the door of the Via Bruxellensis room in December 2017 and was hooked from the first contact with the blade.
 Passionate about larp, married to a capoeirist, she favours the beautiful gesture to the strike at any cost.
-Concerned about details and the respect of the discipline while keeping a playful and friendly approach, she will also be in charge of the Via Bruxellensis Juniores courses for children from 10 to 14 years old.
+Concerned about details and the respect of the discipline while keeping a playful and friendly approach, she is also in charge of the Via Bruxellensis Juniores courses for children from 10 to 14 years old.

 Ressources